Law Enforcement Careers

-- FBI Agent: FBI agents use intelligence to protect the nation from threats and to bring to justice those who violate the law.
+- FBI Agent: FBI agents use intelligence to protect the nation from threats and to bring those who violate the law to justice.
 With almost 35,000 individuals on its payroll, the FBI reports a critical need to hire new Special Agents and support personnel to carry out the FBI’s mission.
 Support personnel include intelligence analysts, language specialists, scientists, information technology specialists, and other professionals.

 - Police Officer: Police officers work in partnership with the public to reduce crime and enforce federal, state and local laws.
 According to the U.S. Department of Labor, increased crime and a more security-conscious society are contributing to the rising demand for police services while generous salaries and benefits are attracting more people to the profession.
 Individuals with college training in police science, military police experience, or both, have the best opportunities.
 More Info